so-khat/15112-tetris/README.md

 # 15112-tetris
+Project name: Creative Tetris

-This guided project is an implementation of Tetris.
+Project Description: This guided project is an implementation of Tetris

+How to run the project: Open and run the tetris.py file